-Junior BLUE – to progress from Junior to Senior, simply select the appropriate restrictor size, change the number plate colour and race on , no other changes are needed !
+Junior BLUE – to progress from Junior to Senior, simply select the appropriate weight / restrictor size, change the number plate colour and race on , no other changes are needed !

 NO ENGINE MODIFICATIONS ALLOWED WHATSOEVER.

 - ALL FUNCTIONS TO BE AS DESIGNED AND INTENDED.

 - IGNITION / CHARGING SYSTEM TO BE IN FULL AND CONSTANT OPERATION.